integreat-io/integreat/README.md

 get only newer items, by passing it the `updatedAfter` param.
 The action will also filter out older items, in case the service does not support `updatedAfter`.

-Two other payload props might come in handy: The `paramsFrom` and `paramsTo`.
-Each may be set to an object with params, that will be included in the action to get from the `from` service and set to the `to` service, respectively.
-This allows you to set params on these actions through the `SYNC` action.
+If you need to include more params in the actions to get from the `from` service or set to the `to` service, you may provide a params object for the `from` or `to` props, with the service id set as a `service` param.

 #### `EXPIRE`
 With an endpoint for getting expired items, the `EXPIRE` action will fetch